 This section shows how to use a solder paste stencil to apply paste, how to place a multi-lead component, and how the part should look after reflow and cleaning is complete.

 Next, align the stencil with the PCB so that each hole in the stencil is centered over its corresponding pad on the PCB.
-Secure the stencil with masking tape as shown below.
+Secure the stencil with masking tape.
 As you note, this PCB has only one SMD (surface mount device,) a TQFP-44 IC in the lower center section of the board.
 This makes aligning the stencil easier, but the principle is the same regardless of the number of components to be reflow soldered.

 Spreading the solder paste so the holes in the stencil are correctly filled takes a little practice, but is easy to learn.
-The objective is to have every hole in the stencil evenly filled with paste as shown below.
+The objective is to have every hole in the stencil evenly filled with paste.
 The white spots on the stencil are small specks of solder paste.
 They do no harm and will be cleaned away before the stencil is stored.

 After the stencil is carefully lifted from the PCB surface, the remaining solder paste can be inspected.
-The photo below shows that every pad has a small deposit of solder paste, and there is no excess between or around the pads.
+Every pad has a small deposit of solder paste, and there is no excess between or around the pads.

 Using whatever method works best for you, place the component on the pads in the proper orientation.
-In the photo below, the IC is not properly placed; the legs at the bottom are barely touching the pads.
+The IC is not properly placed; the legs at the bottom are barely touching the pads.
 Gently nudge the component in the proper direction to the point where all the legs are mostly over the proper pads.
 For example, the legs on the right side of the IC are not perfectly positioned, but they are close enough for good reflow.